mabel-dev/benchie/README.md

 **Correctness**

-Benchmarks correctness by comparing results of a set of statements against Sqlite's response to the same query.
+Benchmarks correctness by comparing results of a set of statements against DuckDB's response to the same query.

 ## Planned